In the Cartagena vacation rental lottery, this bountiful bolthole is like hitting the jackpot.

 Cartagena's finest hotels and restaurants have taken over the uber-casas built by slave traders and Spanish plunderers in the 17th century.

 The richest residents knocked up stunning two and three-storey mansions by the westernmost tip of the walled city, where they bagged the sea breeze and first whiff of pirates.
 Today only those at the very top of Colombia's rich list can afford to maintain these opulent houses in their original residential state.

 If you’d like help finding your perfect stay in Cartagena contact our Accommodation Team.
 We offer free airport transfers, complimentary breakfast and great deals on Boat rental and the best Tours & Experiences in Cartagena when you book your hotel or house with us.

 Gloria de Zea, the director of Bogota’s Museum of Modern Art and the first wife of Fernand…

-This palatial casa made up of five separate but inter-connected suites is one of the most …
+This palatial family friendly, home-from-home, made up of five separate but inter-connecte…

 This beautifully restored 7 bedroom palace puts you in the heart of Cartagena's historic c…

 Give our on the ground team a little more information about what you're looking for and when you are looking to do it.
 Our travel team will take care of the rest.